SciLifeLab at KI

 The Stockholm node of SciLifeLab is situated at Campus Solna.
 The close proximity to KI and the Karolinska University Hospital greatly facilitates collaborations with clinically oriented groups, and provide such groups easy access to the established infrastructure.

-KI also has an internal KI-SciLifeLab SFO prio-group, which is temporarily appointed until autumn 2017, at which time the Board of Research may prolong the appointment.
+KI also has an internal KI-SciLifeLab SFO prio-group.
 The purpose of the priority group is to allocate KI funds within the Strategic research area of SciLifeLab.
-During spring and summer 2017 the group will also review its own mission and mandate.

 Members of the group are: